Mitchell, South Dakota

 Mitchell is the principal city of the Mitchell Micropolitan Statistical Area, which includes all of Davison and Hanson counties.
+The city is home to Dakota Wesleyan University.

 History

 The first settlement at Mitchell was made in 1879.
 Mitchell was incorporated in 1883.
 It was named for Milwaukee banker Alexander Mitchell, President of the Chicago, Milwaukee, and St. Paul Railroad (Milwaukee Road).

 Geography

 Mitchell is located on the James River.
 Enemy Creek is located 4.5 miles (7.2 km) southeast of the city.

 According to the United States Census Bureau, the city has a total area of 12.14 sqmi, of which 11.14 sqmi is land and 1.00 sqmi is water.